Lecostarius/cleanflight/docs/USB Flashing.md

 [ 9703.396560] usb 1-5: USB disconnect, device number 20
 ```

-From this log file, you can see that the NAZE is resulting in a device called "ttyUSB0" and the SPRACINGF3EVO results in a device ttyACM0.
+From this log file, you can see that the NAZE is resulting in a device called "ttyUSB0" and the SPRACINGF3EVO results in a device "ttyACM0".

-Sometimes, however, you get a problem and the freshly created device ttyACMx or ttyUSB0 will be destroyed immediately after creation.
+Sometimes, however, you get a problem and the freshly created device "ttyACMx" or "ttyUSBy" will be destroyed immediately after creation.
 This may look like this:
 ```
 [ 2776.729734] cdc_acm 1-6:1.0: ttyACM0: USB ACM device
 [ 2777.557676] usb 1-6: USB disconnect, device number 20